garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Starter, Create Tendril, Move Tendril
+Category: Starter, Create Eye, Move Eye

-When cast: Place a TENDRIL.
-Move one of your TENDRILs 2 spaces.
+When cast: Place a EYE.
+Move one of your EYEs 2 spaces.

 ### Drain
 ```